Abhiramvj/Emotion_Detection/README.md

 3. Run the gui.py file
 4. Run the gui2.py file
 5. upload the image in the gui2
-6. Click on the detectbutton to detect the emotion
+6. Click on the detect button to detect the emotion